 This print, maps out the journey of Bowie/Iggy's highest creative peak in 1976 and 1977.
 It includes all the information about those legendary records, including key dates, singles, songwriting credits, recording studios, musicians involved such as Brian Eno, Robert Fripp, Carlos Alomar, and much more.

-The print that has been designed in Schöneberg, Berlin, the neighbourhood of Bowie/Iggy's former apartment in Berlin.
+The print that has been designed in Schöneberg, Berlin, Bowie/Iggy's former neighbourhood in Berlin.